Quick links: help overview · quick reference · user manual toc · reference manual toc · faq

 emulate such functionality, a separate clipboard manager must be used in order

-to persist selection data when a Wayland client exists.
+to persist selection data when a Wayland client exits.

 wayland-and-x11